Learn how to make flour tortillas with this easy and homemade recipe.

 The short and quick answer is a firm no!

-Well, every family has its own recipe and some people like to add baking powder to their tortilla mix, but there are plenty that chooses not to.
-I’m one that chooses not to and finds baking powder unnecessary in flour tortillas.
+Every family has its own flour tortilla recipes and some people like to add baking powder to their tortilla mix, but there are plenty that chooses not to.

 In the many years I’ve made homemade flour tortillas only a couple of times have I ever used baking powder, and I was not happy with the results.